An Interview with Dr. Geneviève Gourdon

 “By understanding the molecular mechanisms,” Gourdon says, “we can know where to act to try repair what is going on in the cell.”

 One important line of research has been on the effects of DM in the brain.
 For a long time, DM was thought to be primarily a muscle disease.
 But brain changes are of enormous importance to patients and families, as was brought home to Gourdon during a meeting with Shannon Lord at the third meeting of the International Myotonic Dystrophy Consortium (IDMC-3) in Kyoto, Japan, in 2001.
-Lord, who would become the founding chair of Myotonic, was affected by a mild form of DM and had two sons with the childhood-onset form of the disease.
+Lord, who would become the founding chair of MDF, was affected by a mild form of DM and had two sons with the childhood-onset form of the disease.
 After hearing Lord’s description of troubling mental changes caused by DM, “I decided to focus my own research on using mouse models to study these brain abnormalities,” Gourdon says.
 “I believe that, for the moment, we have one of the few mouse models that allows the study of brain changes due to the genetic mutation.”

 Gourdon’s lab also is researching the defect in the neonatal period, she says, “because we think our model might reproduce some aspects of the congenital form of the disease.”